The Reed Foundation

 Getting on Their Radar

-While The Reed Foundation works through Big Give's formal application process, there are specific strategies for organizations seeking to benefit from their funding:
+While The Reed Foundation works through Big Give's formal application process, there are specific strategies for organisations seeking to benefit from their funding:

-1. Understand the Match Funding Model: The Foundation prioritizes campaigns where they can amplify public generosity.
-Charities that can mobilize supporter networks to donate during campaign weeks maximize their appeal.
+1. Understand the Match Funding Model: The Foundation prioritises campaigns where they can amplify public generosity.
+Charities that can mobilise supporter networks to donate during campaign weeks maximise their appeal.

-1. Leverage Big Give's “Orphan” Strategy: According to recent Foundation statements, The Reed Foundation specifically "tries to pick up the orphans that other Champions haven't chosen on Big Give campaigns."
-This means organizations that may not appeal to other match funders can find support through the Reed Foundation.
+1. Leverage Big Give's “Orphan” Strategy: According to Foundation statements, The Reed Foundation specifically "tries to pick up the orphans that other Champions haven't chosen on Big Give campaigns."
+This means organisations that may not appeal to other match funders can find support through the Reed Foundation.

-1. Demonstrate Impact and Transparency: The Foundation seeks organizations demonstrating measurable positive outcomes and willing to be transparent about both successes and challenges.
+1. Demonstrate Impact and Transparency: The Foundation seeks organisations demonstrating measurable positive outcomes and willing to be transparent about both successes and challenges.
 Clear impact metrics and honest reporting significantly strengthen positioning.

 1. Target Aligned Campaigns: Submit applications to Big Give campaigns that align with the Foundation's stated priorities (international development, arts, disability, education, mental health, etc.) for strongest positioning.